Russia entry requirements for Rwanda passport holders

 May be checked

-Rwandan passport holders need a visa to enter Russia in 2026.
-You must apply for a visa before you travel — there is no visa-on-arrival or e-visa option for Rwandan citizens.
-Plan ahead, as processing can take several weeks.
+Rwandan passport holders need a visa to enter Russia.
+You must apply through the Russian embassy or consulate before you travel — there is no visa-on-arrival or eVisa option for Rwandan citizens.
+Plan ahead, as the process involves paperwork and a few weeks of waiting.

 Entry requirements